a3fckx/alphaevolve/README.md

 # AlphaEvolve

-An implementation of Google DeepMind's AlphaEvolve - an evolutionary coding agent that uses Large Language Models (via OpenRouter with Gemini 2.0 Flash) to iteratively generate, evaluate, and optimize code for algorithmic problems.
+An implementation of Google DeepMind's AlphaEvolve - an evolutionary coding agent that uses Large Language Models (via Gemini API) to iteratively generate, evaluate, and optimize code for algorithmic problems.

 ## Overview

 AlphaEvolve uses evolutionary algorithms combined with LLMs to discover and optimize algorithms.
-The system maintains a population of candidate programs, evaluates their performance, and uses OpenRouter with Gemini 2.0 Flash to generate improved versions through various evolution strategies.
+The system maintains a population of candidate programs, evaluates their performance, and uses the Gemini API to generate improved versions through various evolution strategies.

 ### Key Features

 - **Evolutionary Optimization**: Uses mutation, crossover, and exploration strategies
-- **LLM-Powered Code Generation**: Leverages OpenRouter with Gemini 2.0 Flash for intelligent code modifications
+- **LLM-Powered Code Generation**: Leverages Gemini API for intelligent code modifications
 - **Sandboxed Evaluation**: Safe execution environment with resource limits
 - **Checkpoint/Resume**: Save and restore evolution progress
 - **Island Model**: Parallel evolution with migration for diversity